The scientific study of the mind and behaviour is called psychology.

 Institutions for disciplinary action

-List of psychological associations is areother resource.
+A list of psychological associations is another resource.

-The International Congress of Psychotechnics Applied to Vocational Guidance, subsequently known as the International Congress of Psychotechnics and finally the International Association of Applied Psychology, was founded in 1920 by Édouard Claparède and Pierre Bovet.
+The International Congress of Psychotechnics Applied to Vocational Guidance, subsequently known as the International Congress of Psychotechnics and finally, the International Association of Applied Psychology was founded in 1920 by Édouard Claparède and Pierre Bovet.

 The IAAP is said to be the first worldwide psychological association.